quicwg/base-drafts/draft-ietf-quic-http.md

 For clients using a 1-RTT QUIC connection, the initial value of each server setting is the default value.
-1-RTT keys will always become available prior to SETTINGS arriving, even if the server sends SETTINGS immediately.
+1-RTT keys will always become available prior to the packet containing SETTINGS being processed by QUIC, even if the server sends SETTINGS immediately.
 Clients SHOULD NOT wait indefinitely for SETTINGS to arrive before sending requests, but SHOULD process received datagrams in order to increase the likelihood of processing SETTINGS before sending the first request.

 When a 0-RTT QUIC connection is being used, the initial value of each server setting is the value used in the previous session.
 Clients SHOULD store the